-You become a participant in Pension Plan No. 2 on the day an employer is required to make contributions for you under the Plan.
+You become a participant in the Plan on the day an employer is required to make contributions for you under the Plan.
 Credited service determines the amount of your pension benefits.
 While you are a Plan participant, you may also accrue eligibility service, which generally determines when you qualify for pension benefits.
-Participation continues until you stop earning credited service because of a break in service (see "Break in Service" on page 11).
+Participation continues until you stop earning credited service because of a break in service (see "Break in Service" on page 10).